Anthony Stokes: Apollon Smyrni

 On 7 February 2018, days before the end of the Greek transfer window for unattached players, Stokes signed with Super League side Apollon Smyrni, on an 18-month deal.
-It didn't take long for Stokes to get into trouble again; he went missing from training for a week in April 2018, with the club announcing in a statement that "we are looking if we can legally terminate his contract."
+It did not take long for Stokes to get into trouble again; he went missing from training for a week in April 2018, with the club announcing in a statement that "we are looking if we can legally terminate his contract."

 Tractor

 It was reported on 20 June 2018 that Stokes was once again a free agent, and that he was back in Scotland training with St Mirren.
 However, in July 2018, he signed a two-year contract with Tractor of the Persian Gulf Pro League.
 He scored on his debut, netting in a 1–1 draw with Nassaji on 3 August.
 On 28 September, he scored four goals in a 6–0 win over Esteghlal Khuzestan.
 On 25 October 2018, having scored ten goals in nine games, Stokes extended his contract with Tractor until 20 June 2022.

 In November 2018, Stokes returned to Ireland with the permission of his coaching staff after a match against Zob Ahan.
-This was due to personal reasons, but he failed to return within the agreed week.
+This was for personal reasons, but he failed to return within the agreed week.
 He did return later in the month, but then a week before the mid-season break he left again for Dublin for the same personal reasons, and was not expected to come back.
 These "personal reasons" were later revealed to be a major problem with his family and his former girlfriend.
 The club offered to help him with the issue by allowing his mother, father and sister to live with him in Tabriz.
 This failed to persuade Stokes to return, however, and Tractor reported him to the legal department of FIFA with a view to terminating his contract.
 In January, after a meeting in England with interim coach Mohammad Taghavi, Stokes decided to come back and play until the end of the season.

-In July 2019, it was reported that he had signed a contract with Turkish side Adana Demirspor yet still had a running contract with Tractor with 103 days (and counting) of unjustified absence.
-Later Tractor informed the Turkish side about the illegality of signing Stokes to a contract without acquiring the consent of his current club and warned they could sue the player and the Turkish side.
+In July 2019, it was reported that he had signed a contract with Turkish side Adana Demirspor, yet still had a running contract with Tractor with 103 days (and counting) of unjustified absence.
+Later, Tractor informed the Turkish side about the illegality of signing Stokes to a contract, without acquiring the consent of his current club and warned they could sue them and the player.